centarro/commerce_kickstart/README.md

 ------------------

-Centarro offers a full range of consulting and support services for merchants doing business on Drupal Commerce, includiung managed hosting, maintenance, and support for Commerce Kickstart sites.
+Centarro offers a full range of consulting and support services for merchants doing business on Drupal Commerce, including managed hosting, maintenance, and support for Commerce Kickstart sites.
 For more information, contact Centarro at info@centarro.io or via contact form on https://www.centarro.io.